 The nozzle rotates to direct the mist, and the nightlight can be turned off.
 Comes with a cleaning brush designed to access hard-to-reach components.

 The tiny tank capacity makes this suitable for only small rooms with the door closed.
-Though the nightlight is optional, many users find the illuminated power button too bright for a bedroom.
+Though the nightlight is optional, many users find the illuminated power button too bright for sleeping.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.